TMCApplications/spendology.io-docs/source/docs/widget-configuration.blade.md

 ```js
 SPENDOLOGY.saveReferralData('<your website base domain domain>', '<url parameter>')
 ```

+> **IMPORTANT!** This function must be called before any widgets below but also must be placed within the `SPENDOLOGY_WIDGETS_LOADED` event listener described above.

 Note that the first argument to this function requires you to put in the base domain that is shared between your marketing website, and the currency order application.
 For example, if your marketing website is at `https://yourcompany.com`, and the